Lecturers admit poor work contracts are dangerously affecting their teaching

 Where’s my £9,000 going?

-The jury’s out on that one!
-It’s shocking to hear that so many of the wealthiest universities are cutting corners by underpaying staff.
+Whilst it’s shocking to hear that so many of the wealthiest universities are cutting corners by underpaying lecturing staff, it seems that no expense is spared when it comes to Vice Chancellors.